Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 The inverse kinematics is calculated by the jacobian, generalized inverse method and gets from XYZ position and IJK orientation the XYZ machine position of the linear axes and the BC angles.

 The calculations allow correct positions and orientations for every segment of a move, like RTCP.
 It is however important to have a good path planner on the CAM side.

+# unsorted

+CNC 5 axis has a spindle with only one orientation in Z direction.
+Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
+Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
+The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
+IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.

+G-Code can be described with AB, BC, AC code.
+The orientation is described by two angles.
+The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation of the Z axis.
+Segmentation is calculated by interpolation of the angles.
+Segmentation and how it's calculated is the task of the core RRF and not part of the kinematics code.
+Especially for CNC it is important to have high segmentation for better routing quality.

+An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

+There is a singularity, e.g. in AC mode for A at 0 degrees.
+This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
+In practice, the choosen solution is to A remain in the bigger degree range without crossing 0.
+Usually, there is a selection box in the CAM to choose angle preference positive/negative.